NoursenLahouar/threejs/# REPORT.md

 ## Conclusion

-This project was made quickly and i did not focuse on it a lot kn owing that i have no experience with next js and three js my flight is n ne hour this report was written quickly
+This project was made quickly and i did not focus on it a lot kn owing that i have no experience with next js and three js my flight is n ne hour this report was written quickly also.